mblarsen/mongoose-hidden/README.md

     schema.set('toJSON', { getters: true, virtuals: true });
     schema.plugin(require(mongooseHidden));

-* Recursive use of hide not supported.
+* Recursive use of hide not supported, but nested documents/objects are supported.

 # TODO